QuentinRa/blog.quentinra.dev/cyber/tools/index.md

 Volatility is a free memory forensics tool.

 <details class="details-e">
-<summary>Install</summary>
+<summary>Install on Linux</summary>

-I wouldn't work with `apt-get install volatility` on Kali-2022, so I had to do things manually, and it was tiring.
-I hope it works for you.
+It wouldn't work with `apt-get install volatility` on Kali-2022, so I had to do things manually, and it was tiring because it uses python2.
+There is a version for [python3](https://github.com/volatilityfoundation/volatility3/tree/stable) in development.

 * `git clone https://github.com/volatilityfoundation/volatility.git`
 * First patch ([source](https://alvinisonline.medium.com/volatility-importerror-no-module-named-crypto-hash-e515092fd8e3))